|Nutritional Guidelines (per serving)|

 Whisk the sugar and egg yolks together in a large, roomy, baking bowl with either an electric hand whisk or a hand whisk until a light, yet thick mixture is formed.

-Break the chocolate into pieces, then melt with 4 tablespoons water in either the microwave (take care to not overcook) or over a pan of slightly simmering water, making sure the bottom of the bowl does not touch the water.
+Break the chocolate into pieces then melt with 4 tablespoons water in either the microwave (take care to not overcook) or over a pan of slightly simmering, boiling water, making sure the bottom of the bowl does not touch the water.

-Add the chocolate to the egg and sugar and stir gently.
+Add the chocolate to the egg and sugar mixture, and stir gently.

-Fold one tablespoon of the egg white into the chocolate sponge mixture.
+Fold 1 tablespoon of the egg white into the chocolate sponge mixture.

 Add the remaining whisked egg whites and gently fold through.

-Spread the sponge mixture into the prepared tin, smoothing the surface very, very gently with a spatula taking care to not knock out any air.
+Spread the sponge mix into the prepared tin, smoothing the surface very, very gently with a spatula taking care to not knock out any air.

 Bake in the preheated oven for 20 minutes, or until firm to the touch and a little crisp on the top.
 Do not overcook or the sponge will become dry.